Forney Ridge Trail: Trailhead to Andrews Bald

 The Forney Ridge Trail begins easily enough at the base of the paved trail to the Kuwohi observation tower.
 The first 0.1 mi of the trail consists of a series of leveled, rocky platforms, put together by the national park service apparently due to the previously hazardous, steep, rocky slope.
 At the end of these "stairs" the trail comes to a fork with a side trail that leads on to the Appalachian Trail about a half mile up (and not far past that to the observation tower at Kuwohi), and the Forney Ridge Trail continuing on to the left, down along the ridge for which it is named.

 Although the trail is relatively easy, it is advisable to use caution.
 The early portion can be slippery in icy winters and may contain loose rocks.
 In the 1920s the trees here were swept by a wildfire which has given the area an awkward mix of young shrubbery and woods, but this portion is rather short and within a mile the trail passes into the spruce-fir zone, which has also had problems more recently with air pollution and the balsam wooly adelgid.
 At 1.1 mi the trail comes to a split with the Forney Creek Trail, which, to the right, leads down 11 mi to Fontana Lake.

-From here the trail actually rises up for about a quarter mile, the only such notable jaunt along its path, before leveling out and gently sloping back down to Andrews Bald at 1.8 mi.
+From here the trail rises up for about a quarter mile, the only such jaunt along its path, before leveling out and gently sloping back down to Andrews Bald at 1.8 mi.
 Andrews Bald is a grassy bald and, at 5920 ft, it is the highest bald in the national park.
-In mid-June, the bald provides a wonderful display of Catawba rhododendron and flame azalea, the best show for the least effort, although it can't quite match that of the more isolated Gregory Bald.
-Due to the natural encroachment of the forest onto the once grazed open balds in the park, Andrews Bald (along with the aforementioned Gregory Bald) has been designated as an experimental research zone, whereby the national park service will preserve the area as a grassy bald.
+In mid-June, the bald provides a display of Catawba rhododendron and flame azalea.
+Due to the natural encroachment of the forest onto the once grazed open balds in the park, Andrews Bald (along with Gregory Bald) has been designated as an experimental research zone, whereby the national park service will preserve the area as a grassy bald.